Balisage: The Markup Conference

 - Submissions must be:

-- Full papers in final or near-final draft
+- Full papers (final or near-final draft)

-- Received on time
+- Received on time (See Balisage main page for due dates)

-- Provide a revised paper
+- Provide a complete, revised paper

 - Encoded in XML using the Balisage tag set